In this post, you will see the steps to take a scrolling screenshot on your PC.

 Let’s say, you want to take a screenshot of the web page.
-The active portion of the web page is only what a screenshot can always contain; Not the entire web page.
+The active portion of the web page is only what a screenshot can always contain, not the entire web page.

-That’s the case for PC and Android, and this is where the scrolling screenshot comes in handy.
+This is where the scrolling screenshot comes in handy.
 The scrolling screenshot captures the entire portion of the active screen.

 For Web Pages Only

 If you want to capture an entire web page, then the following steps are for you.
 Taking scrolling screenshots on web browsers is an easy task because of the extensions.

 - Install the FireShot extension (Download links: Chrome and Firefox).
 I’m using the Chrome web browser.

 - Open the web page you want to capture.

 - Click on the FireShot extension and select the Capture entire page option.

 - The extension will capture the entire web page.

 - Once it is done, you’ll see the scrolling screenshot along with several options on the new browser tab.